fbpx

 Here are a few suggestions:

-Good bedtime hygiene includes giving yourself time to unwind at the end of the day, putting screens away an hour or so before bedtime and sleeping in a cool, dark room on a good mattress and without distractions.
+Good bedtime practices includes giving yourself time to unwind at the end of the day, putting screens away an hour or so before bedtime and sleeping in a cool, dark room on a good mattress and without distractions.

-Self-talk or what you are saying to yourself about yourself.
-Brene Brown writes and speaks about shame and guilt.
-Guilt is when a person feels they have done something wrong whereas shame fosters the belief that you are a bad person.
 Such thoughts often enter our thinking at an early age coming from parents, relatives or teachers.
 Beliefs can stay with us for a lifetime if left unchallenged leading to rumination and depression.
 The rise of social media has allowed us to compare ourselves with others often leading to feelings of inferiority.

-Learn to speak about yourself in more positive terms.
-If you find this difficult ask people you like and respect for their feelings about you,
+If you find this difficult, ask people you like and respect for their feelings about you,

-Try the exercise of saying I am and then thinking of a positive description that describes you.
+Try the exercise of saying “I am…” and then thinking of a positive description that describes you.

 Monitor screen time

-It is hard to believe that the iPhone is a little over a decade old!
-Now, for many people their phone is in almost constant use.
 Studies show that even the presence of a phone on the dinner table, for example, is a distraction.
 In my practice, many people tell me that they are feeling disconnected because they are not getting attention from their partners.
-Sitting in the same room but checking Facebook or Instagram or surfing the web they are living in two different worlds.
+Sitting in the same room, checking Facebook, Instagram, TikTok or surfing the web, they live in two separate worlds.

 A friend of mine’s granddaughter said to her “talk to me with your whole face”.

 Texting frequently leads to misunderstandings.
-Excellent for making arrangements or checking in, but not so good for conversation and having a discussion or argument.
-Expecting instant responses causes problems too.
+Excellent for making arrangements or checking in, but not so

 Emphasize the positive